hphelion/documentation/cli.unix.reference.md

 ###Description
 Add a rule to the security group.
-If <ip_protocol> is specified as `icmp`, then <port_range> is set to -1..-1.
-If <ip_address> is not specified, then the address defaults to `0.0.0.0/0`.
+If <ip_protocol> is specified as `icmp`, then port range may be omitted.
+If <cidr> is not specified, then the address defaults to `0.0.0.0/0`.
 To allow communications within a given security group, you must specify a source group while creating a rule.
 Optionally, you can specify an availability zone.

 ###Examples
 Set the default port range to -1..-1